 Our main office is located in Camelback Hall.
 Throughout the day we have several officers that are on mobile patrol.

 R.A.V.E.
-Emergency Text Notifications
+Emergency Text Notification

 All GCU students and staff are responsible for obtaining a GCU ID card.
 Your ID is required to be carried at all times when on campus and will grant access to campus facilities.
 The GCU Department of Public Safety has the right to request your ID at any time.